The Theory of Money, Part 19

 Image credit: iastate.edu

-So let’s look at a bunch of different details of the finances of these banks, which hopefully will come together by the end of this post to make my point.
+So let’s look at a bunch of different details of the finances of these banks, which I hope will come together by the end of this post to make my point clear.

 Bank revenue.
-These banks in our fictitious society are simplified, so they only have one revenue stream, which is the interest they earn on the money they create through fractional reserve banking.
-If you’ll recall, Pepper Bank originally charged fees, but (something I never mentioned at the time) those fees mostly went away when it shifted to fractional reserve banking.
+These banks in our fictitious society are simplified, so they only have one revenue stream, which is the interest they earn on the money they create and then lend through fractional reserve banking.
+If you’ll recall, Peppercorn Bank originally charged monthly gold coin storage fees, but let’s assume the banks don’t do that anymore because they are competing to get as many depositors as possible, so instead they charge no storage fees in an effort to get as many deposits as possible, which they can use a reserves to lend out even more money.

-How can banks earn more from their one revenue stream?
-There are two ways: (1) they can push their reserve ratios even lower to lend out even more money, and (2) they can find a way to charge higher interest rates.
-The way to charge higher interest rates is by making riskier loans.
+Before looking at the other financials banks deal with, let’s take a moment to look more closely at the banks’ single revenue stream.
+How can they earn as much as possible from it?
+There are three ways: (1) get more deposits, which increases the total amount of money they can loan out, (2) push their reserve ratios even lower to lend out even more money, and (3) find a way to charge higher interest rates on their loans.
+And the way to charge higher interest rates is by making riskier loans.

 Bank costs.
-These banks also have costs.
-They have building maintenance costs, printing fees, other supplies, wages for security guards, wages for tellers, etc.
+These banks also have many different costs, including building maintenance costs, printing fees, other supplies, wages for security guards, wages for tellers, etc.

 Bank profitability.
-Hopefully the income they earn (interest on their loans) is more than their costs.
+Hopefully the income they earn from their single revenue stream (interest on their loans) is more than their costs.
 If so, then they have a profit, which either gets reinvested into growing the business or distributed to the owners of the bank.

 Money the bank receives.
-Regardless of whether the debtors are paying their monthly loan payments in specie or receipt money, it’s all the same to Indie Bank.
-If someone gives them a Goldnote from Pepper Bank, they can simply go down the road to Pepper Bank and exchange it for a gold coin.
-Or maybe Pepper Bank has received some of Indie Bank’s Goldnotes as payments, so they could trade Goldnotes for Goldnotes.
-At this point in our fictitious society, it’s all the same.
-Every bank’s Goldnotes are equal in value to one gold coin.
+Regardless of whether the debtors are paying their monthly loan payments in specie or receipt money, it’s all the same to Independent Bank.
+And if someone gives them a Goldnote from Peppercorn Bank, they can simply go down the road to Peppercorn Bank and exchange it for a gold coin.
+Or maybe Peppercorn Bank has received some of Independent Bank’s Goldnotes as payments, so they could trade Goldnotes for Goldnotes.
+At this point in Avaria, it’s all the same–every bank’s Goldnotes are equal in value to one gold coin.

 Breakdown of the payments banks receive.
 Each time a debtor makes a monthly loan payment, some portion of the payment goes to paying interest, and the rest goes to paying down the principal.
 Let’s pretend each bank actually takes each payment and stores the interest portion in the Revenue section of their vault, and the principal portion will be put in the Money to Lend section of their vault.